ygonzalez33/Geolocation-function/README.md

 ### Step 1: Input check point
 This check point verifies that the inputs are correct, in case that they are not, the following message will appear:
 ```
-Please check that you have the following variables in the database: country, province, city, and district (if you indicated)
+Please check that you have the correct variables names in your data frame depending on the administrative levels you chose: country, province, city, block
 ```

 ### Step 2: Getting the administrative level fields to create the address
-Here the function determines if the inputs to be used as administrative levels are type string or factor: province, city and district.
+Here the function determines if the inputs to be used as administrative levels are type string or factor: province, city and block (country should always be a string).
 In case they are a factor, it extracts the label from them, if not, the value is maintained.
 The function will always use by default the administrative levels of country, province, city.
-But they can be switch off or you can even add the administrative level of district.
+But they can be switch off or you can even add the administrative level of block.

 ![data_addr](https://github.com/user-attachments/assets/8a589438-50c9-43c4-a21a-819132f30bfa)